 Formerly a Mongolian barbecue restaurant, no trace of the old interior remains, instead we are welcomed with cocktails in the spacious bar decorated in muted greys and warmed with an open fire (it was cosy for dining, a little dark for photographing food...).
 There are quirky cow themed touches throughout.

 Of a tasting plate of appetisers, the smoked venison was a stand out favourite, light oak smoke flavours managing not to overwhelm the meat.
-Foie gras mouse was light and silky, and a tartare perfectly seasoned.
+Foie gras mousse was light and silky, and a tartare perfectly seasoned.
 An extremely rich oxtail and French onion soup was paired with a Smokehead whisky, a single malt from Islay, its peat cut through the sweetness of the soup far better than a red wine could.

 We were treated to a peek inside the modern walk in meat refrigerator where the beef is butchered and dry aged within the restaurant.
 This gives them the flexibility to buy whole carcasses direct from the farm and choose the best and more unusual cuts, with Tomahawk, Bavette and Chateaubriand all appearing on the menu.